InAs-Al Hybrid Devices Passing the Topological Gap Protocol: Topological gap device design and requirements

 \subsection{Disorder and uniformity requirements}

-We now discuss the level of imperfection that our device designs are expected to tolerate and still have a topological phase with coherence length $\xi(0)$ shorter than the wire length $L=\SI{3}{\micro\meter}$.
+We now discuss the level of imperfection that our device designs can tolerate and still have a topological phase with coherence length $\xi(0)$ shorter than the wire length $L=\SI{3}{\micro\meter}$.
 See \Cref{sec:length_scales} for a discussion of the coherence length $\xi(0)$ and other important length scales.

 In our devices, there are many different sources of disorder, including geometric and charged disorder~\cite{Stanescu11, Lutchyn18, Woods21}.
 Even small local variations in any of a number of device parameters can cause significant variations in the potential experienced by the electrons along the wire.
-As we discuss in \Cref{sec:projected_model}, we can extend the single-sub-band effective model \Cref{eq:projected_nanowire} parameterized by the couplings given in \Cref{tab:effective_parameters} to include disorder, leading to the Hamiltonian \Cref{eq:nanowire-with-disorder2}.
-When the various disorder mechanisms are projected into this single-sub-band model, most of them can be characterized by the quenched Gaussian disorder model~\cite{Giamarchi2004} in which disorder is represented by a random potential $V(x)$ whose probability distribution is approximately described by the second-order cumulant defined in \Cref{eq:cumulant}.
+As we discuss in \Cref{sec:projected_model}, we can extend the single-sub-band effective model \Cref{eq:projected_nanowire} parameterized by the couplings given in \Cref{tab:effective_parameters} to include disorder, leading to the Hamiltonian \Cref{eq:nanowire_with_disorder}.
+When the various disorder mechanisms are projected into this single-sub-band model, most of them can be characterized by the quenched Gaussian disorder model~\cite{Giamarchi04} in which disorder is represented by a random potential $V(x)$ whose probability distribution is approximately described by the second-order cumulant defined in \Cref{eq:cumulant}.
 Both the strength of disorder $\delta V$ and its correlation length $\kappa$ depend on each disorder source in a manner that is highly dependent on the specific design and must be calculated in a full three-dimensional model, as we describe below.
 The designs in \Cref{fig:device_SLG} and \Cref{fig:device_DLG} have been optimized to be as forgiving as possible by requiring that the design minimize the projected disorder for fixed microscopic disorder.

+Even in such an optimized design, the topological phase is impossible if the disorder strength $\delta V$ exceeds a critical value.
+For somewhat smaller disorder strengths, there will be a topological phase, but the coherence length $\xi(0)$ will be very long.
+We need still smaller $\delta V$ in order to have a topological phase with $\xi(0)<L$.
+Hence, it is essential to understand and minimize the sources of disorder that contribute to $\delta V$.